Gigi Hadid Stuns In Tommy Hilfiger’s London Fashion Show Wearing Sexy Crop Tops

 Live from London, England, Gigi modeled her Tommy X Gigi collection at the Tommy Hilfiger fashion show on Sept.
 19. See her cool outfits and find out where to shop them below!

 Gigi hit the runway looking like a million bucks!
 She opened the show wearing a long, plaid coat.
 She wore thigh high black tights and jean shorts.
 The “runway” was a circus ring with multiple levels.
-Bella Hadid, Joan Smalls and Hailey Baldwin also walked behind Gigi!
+Bella Hadid, Joan Smalls and Hailey Baldwin also walked alongside Gigi!
 Gigi’s makeup was grunge-inspired with smudgy black eyeliner.
 Her hair was in soft waves, in a center part.
 The show featured a ton of athletic wear – leggings with sheer panels, and comfy sweatshirts.
 Apparel had big H logos on the front — for Hadid and Hilfiger!
 From plaid bags to combat boots to winter coats, the show had everything!

-Gigi’s second outfit, that closed the show, was a black bra top, black shorts, and it was covered by a floral chiffon coat, that was just closed at her neck and flowed as she walked.
+Gigi’s second outfit, that closed the show, was a black bra top, and black leather shorts.
+It was covered by a floral chiffon coat, that was tied at her neck and flowed as she walked.
 This is Gigi’s third collection with Tommy.
-In a behind-the-scenes video, she says the flannel slip dress can be dressed up or down — “you can work it!”
+In a behind-the-scenes video, she says the new flannel slip dress can be dressed up or down — “you can work it!”
 We love Gigi’s designs!
 The classic plaid prints, varsity-inspired silhouettes, and patriotic red, white and blue color schemes fueled the fashion-loving audience.
 We can’t wait to get our hands on the whole collection!

 HollywoodLifers, did you love Gigi Hadid’s outfits in the Tommy Hilfiger Fall 2017 show?